Pork Tostadas

 You’re welcome Gabby!
 I hope you enjoy it!
 It is one of my favs!
 I find that anything that delivers pulled pork into my mouth is one of my favs. 😉

-These pork tostadas are my new addiction!
+These pork tostadas are my new favorite!
 The fresh cream is the perfect complement to the layers of flavor.

 Thanks so much Sharon! 🙂 I appreciate it!